 It’s either you take the elevator, and for that you’ll have to wait in line and pay a 5€ entry fee or you can do it the local way (the free way), meaning you climb Chiado until you reach the Carmo Church (that hilltop church in ruins you can spot from Rossio square).
 And it’s right next to it.
 This terrace that was built last year, offers a view over Rossio square and the surrounding abandoned Portuguese buildings.

 Starting point: Rossio.
 As you’re sitting right in the centre of the square, fronting the theatre, on your left-hand side you’ll spot a street that ends with a few stairs.
 Go that way, climb those stairs.
 Then climb some more.
 There you have it: the asymmetrical cropped view over the downtown area and São Jorge castle.

-Now that we showed you Lisbon’s easy accessible viewpoints and mostly free, we’ll list below some other incredible viewpoints that stay a little bit farther from the downtown area, but which are all the way worthwhile.
+Now that we showed you Lisbon’s easy and mainly free accessible viewpoints, we’ll list below some other incredible viewpoints that stay a little bit farther from the downtown area, but which are all the way worthwhile.

 Jardim do Torel Viewpoint

 We wrote about the Jardim do Torel park in this post in case you want to leave it out for another day, as it is a special retreat for an entire afternoon, with a nice café nearby.

 Besides being close to the 25 de Abril bridge, it is also close to one of the most beautiful gardens in Lisbon, that we wrote about in this post right here.
 The nearby crumbling houses can also be inspiring for photographers who enjoy decadent sceneries.